-The Empire Landmark Hotel deconstruction project is the tallest demolition in Vancouver’s history, and a great example of our ability to innovate.
-We designed the majority of this project using structural steel, involving a cantilevered access / crash deck consisting of over 150,000 lbs of structural steel deck to catch any falling debris and 300’ of… Read more »
+We won the SAIA 2019 AWP Project of the Year award for this deconstruction project!
+The Empire Landmark Hotel is the tallest demolition in Vancouver’s history, and a great example of our ability to innovate.
+We designed the majority of this project using structural steel, involving a cantilevered access / crash deck consisting of over 150,000… Read more »

 A new roof was required at an Industrial Plant, that builds pipe racks and modules for the Oil and Gas Industry in Western Canada.
 Layher Keder system was used to clear span 135′, with the help of a triple deep box beam, constructed out of Layher 750 Truss Beams.
 Skyline designed, built and engineered the… Read more »

 Working with Tiffany & Co. required beams as tough as diamonds!
 We designed truss and beam style sidewalk hoarding for Tiffany & Co’s branded façade and signage, and the custom-designed engineering required all measurements to be within 8mm.
 The custom-painted façade included mesh soffit netting and 1000 lb monorail beams for glazing installation.
 Dual remote… Read more »

 The Trump Tower Fly Bridge was designed to be modular, not only to facilitate a modular install, but also to allow us to use the units as sidewalk hoarding once the project was complete.
 This project included an over 600′ high ‘Skybridge’ to fill in between the dual car, high speed man hoist and the… Read more »